How Are Settlements Determined for Broken Bones After a Car Accident in Texas?

 - Collar bones

 The monetary damages you can receive from a broken bone depend on many factors.
 In a Texas car accident lawsuit, the goal of compensation is to set your injuries right.
 This means covering all of the economic effects of a bad car accident, and helping to put right the physical and mental effects in the best way that money can.

 In a car accident, you may be entitled to three main areas of damages.
 The first is medical expenses.
 Any money you had to spend to treat your injuries should be reimbursed by the person who caused your injuries.
 This includes the cost of medical bills, emergency treatment and transportation, rides to and from the hospital, etc. If you missed work because of your injuries, you may be entitled to the second area of damages, lost wages.
 Any paychecks you missed because of your injuries should be paid to you, including past wages, and even future wages if you are too injured to return to work.
 Lastly, you may be entitled to direct compensation for your physical pain and mental suffering.
 There is no way to put a price tag on a specific injury, but courts judge the amount based on how severe the injury is, and what negative effects it has on your life.

 Calculating these costs is a job for the jury, not the judge or the other side’s attorneys.
 This means keeping good records of medical expenses and lost wages, and bringing them before the court.
 Your own testimony about your experiences with the pain and the effects that the injury had on your life and lifestyle are also good evidence that helps a jury determine what your case is worth.
 In Texas, there are no caps or limits on these damages, so you may be entitled to whatever amount a jury sees fit.
 If you accept a settlement, you may be missing out on certain amounts that you would otherwise be entitled to.
-Talk to an attorney to understand what your case is worth before accepting any payments for car accident injuries.
+Talk to a Texas personal injury attorney to understand what your case is worth before accepting any payments for car accident injuries.

 Texas Car Accident Lawyers Offering Free Consultations